b-robotized/battery_state_broadcaster/doc/userdoc.rst

 Battery State Broadcaster
 --------------------------------
-The *Battery State Broadcaster* is a ros2 controller that publishes battery status information as ``sensor_msgs/msg/BatteryState`` messages.
+The *Battery State Broadcaster* is a ROS 2 controller that publishes battery status information as ``sensor_msgs/msg/BatteryState`` messages.

-It is designed to read battery-related state interfaces from one or more joints and convert them into a standard ROS 2 battery message for monitoring, logging, and higher-level decision-making.
+It reads battery-related state interfaces from one or more joints and exposes them in a standard ROS 2 message format.
+This allows easy integration with monitoring tools, logging systems, and higher-level decision-making nodes.

 Interfaces
 ====================
 The broadcaster can read the following state interfaces from each configured joint:

 - ``battery_voltage`` *(mandatory)*
   Battery voltage [V].
-Always required.
+  This interface is **always required** for the controller to function.

 - ``battery_temperature`` *(optional)*
   Battery temperature [°C].